jeffreykegler/hoonlint/misc/whitespace.md

 or **split**.

 A joined jog may be either **aligned** or **ragged**.
-A joined jog is ragged is its body is indented 1 stop after its head.
+A joined jog is ragged if its body is indented 1 stop after its head.
 Otherwise, a joined jog is considered aligned.